Google Search Console

 |site_url||String||The URL of the site or property in your Google Search Console account.|

-Note: last_downloaded_sitemap_ts and last_submitted_sitemap_ts are not supported for domain type properties.
+last_submitted_sitemap_tsare not supported for Domain type properties.
 This is due to a limitation in the Google Search Console API.